-Simplifying i3PosNet to i2PosNet by dropping the iterative component ($k_{max} = 1$), the approach consists of the three steps: patch generation, point prediction and the geometric reconstruction of the pose from the predicted points $\hat{Y}$ as shown in Algorithm 2.

-In patch generation, we use the initial estimate as an approximation of the pose.
-The radiograph is rotated around the initial position by the initial \orientationangle{}.
-Cutting the image to its patch size of \by{92}{48} results in the estimated pose being placed in standard pose.
-Since the estimate is only an approximation, the instrument on the radiograph will be slightly offset (by position and rotation) from this standard pose.
-Finding this offset is the task we train the CNN to perform by training it with deviations from the standard pose.

-From an image patch, our deep CNN predicts 6 key points placed on the main axis of the instrument and the plane orthogonal to the projection direction.
-This CNN is designed after a VGG-fashion \cite{Simonyan.2015} with 13 weight layers.
-Input and output of the CNN are \by{92}{48} image patches and 12 normalized values representing the x- and y- coordinates of the key points.

-We define the placement of six key points (see \figref{fig:patchpose}) $(x^\text{key}_i, y^\text{key}_i), i \in \{1,\ldots,6\}$ locally based at the instrument's position (origin) in terms of two normalized support vectors (instruments rotational axis and its cross product with the projection direction).
-Key point coordinates are transformed to the image plane ($c_{\text{d2p}} = {\Delta_\text{ds} / d_\text{SDD}}$) by \eqnref{eqn:keypoint2image} dependent on the Source-Detector-Distance $d_{SDD}$ and the Detector-Pixel-Spacing $\Delta_{ds}$ and normalized to the maximum range.

-Using a cross-shape, $x^\text{key}_i = 0$ or $y^\text{key}_i = 0$ enables us to invert \eqnref{eqn:keypoint2image} geometrically by fitting lines through two subsets of key points (see also \figref{fig:patchpose}).
-The intersection yields the position $(x,y)^T$ and the slope the \orientationangle{} $\formulaorientangle$.
-The depth $\formuladepth$ and projection angle $\formulatilt$ are determined by using \eqnref{eqn:depthreconstruction} and \ref{eqn:tiltreconstruction} on the same key point subsets.
+We reconstruct the pose from the pseudo-landmarks based on their placement in a cross-shape ($x^\text{LP}_i = 0$ or $y^\text{LP}_i = 0$).
+It enables us to invert \eqnref{eqn:keypoint2image} geometrically by fitting lines through two subsets of landmarks.
+The intersection yields the position $\formulaposition = (x,y)^T$ and the slope the \orientationangle{} $\formulaorientangle$.
+The depth $\formuladepth$ and projection angle $\formulatilt$ are determined by using \eqnref{eqn:depthreconstruction} and \ref{eqn:tiltreconstruction} on the same landmark subsets.